Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Alyson, do you have a question?

-G:Yes, the first one really.
+G: Yes, the first one really.
 It’s kinda funny, but when I sit a certain way, I put on shoes, or what not – and I’ve experienced this several times; more than twice – something pops out.
 I don’t know what it is.
 It actually pops out and it hurts.
 I then I massage it and it goes back in again.
 I don’t know